 Find your Stay on the Map

 On the other hand, to get some peace and quiet, we recommend driving to more remote beaches near Larnaca.
-For example, in Pervolia village, there is the Faros beach, located near the lighthouse, then there is the Mazotos beach, the Alaminos beach, the small bay in Agios Theodoros village, the CTO beach in Pyla village that runs along the Dhekelia area, the Dasaki Pylas beach, surrounded by trees and the Yannathes beach, in Voroklini, to name just a few.
+For example, in Pervolia village, there is the Faros beach, located near the lighthouse, then there is the Mazotos beach, the Alaminos beach and the small bay in Agios Theodoros village.
+Along the Dhekelia road to the east, you will find Yannathes beach in Voroklini village and further down in Pyla village, the CTO beach and the Dasaki Pylas beach surrounded by trees.
 Most of those beaches have blue flags, water sport, lifeguard facilities and sunbeds and lounges for rent.

 This is the place of some of the best restaurants in Cyprus.
 To start with, check out Larnaca’s many fish and seafood restaurants.
 Most of them are located along the Tasos Mitsopoulos Avenue, although there are quite a few good ones in Dhekelia area and in the coastal villages of the district.
 If you fancy local food and specialities, good news!
-In the city of Larnaca you will find some of the best traditional taverns and restaurants in the island.
-Kebab, sieftalia, halloumi and lountza – cured pork – on the grill, olives, slow cooked meat in the plinth oven, roasted vegetables, cracked wheat cooked with tomato sauce, are only a few of the delicacies served in the local taverns in and around the city.
+In the city of Larnaca you will find some of the best traditional taverns and restaurants on the island.
+Kebab, sieftalia, halloumi and lountza (cured pork on the grill), slow cooked meat in the plinth oven, roasted vegetables, cracked wheat cooked with tomato sauce, are only a few of the delicacies served in the local taverns in and around the city.